BuckRogers1965/Physics-Unit-Coordinate-System/docs/The_Quantum_Uncertainty_Principle_Is_Classic_Wave_Mechanics.md

 ## Conclusion

 The uncertainty principle is a dimensionless, geometric property of wave mechanics, independent of `h`.
 The "quantum" form simply disguises a universal wave relationship under SI units.
-Quantum physics is just classical wave mechanics expressed in awkward units.
+Quantum uncertainty is just classical wave mechanics expressed in awkward units.